How to Generate Product Descriptions with AI for Your Store

 Add a Connector node calling shopify list-products (or woocommerce / bigcommerce list-products).
 Filter to products where the description is empty or below a minimum character count.
 Cap at 50-100 per run for cost control.

-Step 3: Generate Copy with Structured Output
+Step 3: Loop and Generate Copy with a Response Schema

 {